KonstantinosBolanis/MovieRecommender/README.md

 # How to download it!
 1) You can download it as a .exe file from here: [MovieRecommender](LINK) [NOT EXISTING YET]
-2) If you want the python script you should wait.The .exe is an early version so i can get user feedback and improve the programm even more.
+2) If you want the python script you should wait.
+The main.py is still early versions with much more to be added.
+But feel free to use it.

-# Usage